 Instructions

-Season your steak on both sides with kosher salt and black pepper.
-Place the steak on a rimmed baking sheet fitted with a rack.
-Insert the probe of an oven-safe meat thermometer into the steak.
+Preheat the oven to 275°F. Season the steak with kosher salt and black pepper.
+Place it on a rimmed baking sheet fitted with a rack and insert the probe of an oven-safe meat thermometer into the steak.
 That's the only way to know for sure when the steak is ready for searing.

 While the steak is resting, heat a cast-iron skillet over high heat.
 Sear the steak for one minute on each side and a few seconds on the edges.